 Funding may also be available to you through your local band office, federal support programs or other sources.

-Former Crown wards and other youth 21-24 years old who left the care of a Children's Aid Society may be eligible for a Living and Learning Grant.
+Former individuals in extended society care and other youth 21-24 years old who left the care of a Children’s Aid Society may be eligible for a Living and Learning Grant.
 This grant provides additional funds above the regular full-time OSAP aid limits.

 You’re automatically considered for this grant when you submit an OSAP application for full-time students.
 Supporting documents may be required to confirm your eligibility.
 The required documents are outlined when you submit your application.

-If you are a former Ontario Crown ward and you were adopted on or after August 1, 2013 you may also be eligible.
+If you were in extended society care and you were adopted on or after August 1, 2013 you may also be eligible.
 Contact the Financial Aid office for details on the review process to be considered for this grant.

 Students receiving social assistance